ziqiaow/PGS-TRI-Analysis/README.md

 This directory contains the source codes of the PGS-TRI software [PGS.TRI](https://github.com/ziqiaow/PGS.TRI/tree/main).

 ### 6_revision1
-This directory contains the source codes of the analyses done for revision version 1 06/16/2025.
+This directory contains the source codes of the analyses done for revision version 1 09/02/2025.
 Additional analyses performed including the new 18,383 trios in SPARK v3.
 PGS standardization using PC projections based on 1000G+HGDP reference data.
 PGSxPC interactions.
 Direct and indirect effect estimations for ASD and various pleiotropy traits.
 GTEx v8 TWAS analysis in brain tissues.
-Simulation studies of assessing selection bias and simulating 20 generations of assortative mating in phenotypes using snipar.
+Simulation studies of assessing selection bias, and simulating 20 generations of assortative mating in phenotypes using snipar.
+Updated simulation studies using UKB.

 # Questions
 Please send your questions/suggestions to Ziqiao Wang (zwang389@jhu.edu).